prashant1507/Study/Kubernetes/ReadMe.txt

 - In k8s, POD do abstraction over containers
 - Each POD gets its own IP address
 - Swap memory should be off
 - ReplicationController: If u have created 5 replica for a POD then it will check that 5 replicas are maintained or not.
 If not than if will create.
+Selector are not mandatory
 - ReplicaSet:
+    - Selector are mandatory
     - Equality Based Selector: matchLabels
     - Set Based Selector: matchExpressions
 - Kubernates creates a unique value called Hash value so in order to identify PODS in case they have same labels